ulampinoy/ulampinoy-atbp/posts/2024-01-25-fish-sinigang.md

 whetter: Delicious Acidity
 sideNote: Fish is a very good source of protein without the excess baggage of other animal meat protein
 coverImage: /static/images/fish-sinigang-bowl.jpg
-sideImage: /static/images/ampalaya-market.jpg
+sideImage: /static/images/fish-grocery.jpg
-sideImageCaption: Ampalaya are very nutritious
+sideImageCaption: Fish is a must have to your weekly protein intake
 related:
   - tinola-tulya
   - squid-adobo